sebastian-thiele/image-resizer-cli/README.md

-# image-resizer: A Go library to resize and scale images
+# image-resizer-cli: CLI to process images